Vedu28/Vedu28/README.md

 🌱 Currently exploring advanced software engineering concepts and building projects to strengthen my development expertise.

 📫 Open to internships, collaborations, and opportunities to learn and grow as a Software Engineer.

-- **Interests**: 3D Computer Vision • Robotics • Distributed Systems • Applied Machine Learning
+- **Interests**: Data Analytics • Artificial Intelligence • Distributed Systems •  Machine Learning